Vertical Axis Wind Turbines – Why They Work (and When They Don’t)?

 Aspect Vertical Axis Wind Turbines (VAWTs) Horizontal Axis Wind Turbines (HAWTs)

 Design Blades rotate around a vertical axis.
-Generator and gearbox are typically located near the base.
+The generator and gearbox are typically located near the base.
 Blades rotate around a horizontal axis.
-Generator and gearbox are mounted at the top of the tower.
+The generator and gearbox are mounted at the top of the tower.

 Wind Direction Captures wind from any direction without reorientation.
 Requires alignment with wind direction for maximum efficiency.